-This is six-week master class in creative non-fiction centers on sex, death, and transcendent or extreme states, in relation to language-based invention.
+This is five-week master class in creative non-fiction centers on sex, death, and transcendent or extreme states, in relation to language-based invention.

 What you get is the distillation of the instructor's personal journey in wrestling with profound loss and other extremes of human experience through the vehicle of language.
 On the one-hand, a Ph.D. with an academic teaching career, and on the other, a popular author who believes in recovering our primal relationship with language and meaning.

 Lidia will lead you on a path of discovery to transform your writing forever in the direction of personal authenticity.

 - Instructor and peer critique within a supportive environment